roby2014/roby2014.me/_posts/programming-colorlight-ecp5/2022-12-19-programming-a-colorlight-5a-75e-board-ECP5-FPGA-with-open-source-tools.md

 Disable configuration: DONE
 ```

-And.... it works :)
+And.... it works :) You should be able to control your LED via INPUT button.
-### Notes about FTDI232RL

-WARNING: Using `FTDI232RL` as a JTAG programmer is a bit different from the others, make sure to read the [openFPGALoader documentation about it](https://trabucayre.github.io/openFPGALoader/guide/advanced.html#ft231-ft232-bitbang-mode-and-pins-configuration).
-You might need to change the [pin mapping in the Makefile](https://github.com/roby2014/ecp5-blink/blob/main/Makefile#L20) if you connected the wires differently.
+*In case you are curious, [this](https://github.com/roby2014/ecp5-ft232rl-example#information) is what the `Makefile` does "under the hood".*

 ### References
 - [q3k/chubby75](https://github.com/q3k/chubby75) - Reverse engineering information about the Colorlight 5A-75E board.